awesome-selfhosted/awesome-selfhosted/README.md

 [Genealogy software](https://en.wikipedia.org/wiki/Genealogy_software) used to record, organize, and publish genealogical data.

-- [Genea.app](https://genea.app/) - Genea is a privacy by design and open source tool anyone can use to author or edit their family tree.
-Data is stored in the GEDCOM format and all processing is done in the browser. ([Source Code](https://github.com/genea-app/genea-app)) `MIT` `Javascript`
+- [Genea.app](https://www.genea.app/) - Genea is a privacy by design and open source tool anyone can use to author or edit their family tree.
+Data is stored in the GEDCOM format and all processing is done in the browser. ([Demo](https://www.genea.app/), [Source Code](https://github.com/genea-app/genea-app)) `MIT` `Javascript`
 - [GeneWeb](https://geneweb.tuxfamily.org/wiki/GeneWeb) - GeneWeb is an open source genealogy software written in OCaml.
 It comes with a Web interface and can be used off-line or as a Web service. ([Demo](https://demo.geneweb.tuxfamily.org/gw7/), [Source Code](https://github.com/geneweb/geneweb)) `GPL-2.0` `OCaml`
 - [webtrees](https://www.webtrees.net) - Webtrees is the web's leading on-line collaborative genealogy application. ([Demo](https://dev.webtrees.net/demo-stable/index.php?ctype=gedcom&ged=demo), [Source Code](https://github.com/fisharebest/webtrees)) `GPL-3.0` `PHP`